During the last financial year, Lush donated nearly £3.8 million to hardworking grassroots organisations globally.

 Alongside awareness raising, we sometimes sell limited edition charitable products during our campaigns, and donate the proceeds from these directly to the work of the organisations involved in the campaign issues.

 One example is the recent Orangutan Soap.
 100% of the sale of the soap (minus VAT) was donated toward the work of the Sumatran Orangutan Society (SOS) and the Orangutan Information Centre (OIC).
 The funds raised contributed to SOS and OIC’s purchase of 890 acres of a monoculture palm plantation.
 SOS and OIC have since been returning it to a natural and biodiverse state, where Orangutans and other native animals can thrive.
 SOS also created an agroforestry demonstration site, showing that it’s possible, and preferable, to grow crops within a healthy and biodiverse forest, without deforestation.

 Through the sales of the IRL bath bomb in 2020, money was raised for a new, limited fund called the Wholeness Fund.
 This is offering grants to small groups working in the areas of mental health and wellbeing.
-Applications are open until 31st December 2020.
+Applications will close in early 2021.

 Each year Lush Limited chooses ten special groups to each receive an unrestricted grant.
 The recipients are already known to Lush through our various giving streams and are chosen for their efforts in making a vital contribution to social change in the areas of animal protection, human rights and environmental protection.

 In the last financial year £100k was given with a £10k grant for each group.

 Find out which groups received the award in previous years here.